CineNexa/cinenexa-extension-docs/README.md

 This Api Doc acts as a starting point for Extension Developers to create and publish extensions.

-For more info on Extensions, visit here: [Developer](https://www.cinenexa.com/developer/)
+For more info on Extensions, visit here: Developer[https://www.cinenexa.com/developer/]

 **Cinenexa has no way to verify the legality of the extensions, you develop.
-It is your responsibility to abide by the respective laws.
-For more info, see our [Terms & Conditions](https://www.cinenexa.com/terms-conditions/)**
+It is your responsibility to abide by the respective laws.**

 ## Intro
 An extension is a REST Api, providing movie/show streams to CineNexa app.